bshlgrs/reciprocity/readme.md

 And run `ngrok http -bind-tls=true -host-header="localhost:3000" localhost:3000` to tunnel the client through a HTTPS server (required to work with the FB API).

+For a single command to do all of this, go to the reciprocity_frontend folder and run `DATABASE_URL={whatever} npm run dev` to start all 3 processes above simultaneously.

 ## Deploying to heroku

 - Install heroku and log into an account that can access the heroku app on the heroku CLI